micahscopes/Toms-Midi-Learn-Controller/README.md

 Installation:
-Move the two scripts "TomsMidiLearnController.control.js" and "TomsMidi.js" in a folder of your choice (z.B.
-"TomsGeneric") in "Documents\Bitwig Studio\Controller Scripts\"
+Move the two scripts "TomsMidiLearnController.control.js" and "TomsMidi.js" into a folder of your choice (z.B.
+"TomsGeneric") in the Bitwig Studio User Folder:
-The path is pretty much the same on all OS', the documents folder in your user directory.
+On Windows the path is "YourUserFolder\Documents\Bitwig Studio\Controller Scripts\" On OSX it's also in "YourUserFolder\Documents\Bitwig Studio\Controller Scripts\" On Linux you find it in "YourUserFolder\Bitwig Studio\Controller Scripts\"

 Start Bitwig Studio and got to Preferences -> Controllers -> Add controller manually -> Generic -> "Controller" This should create a new controller entry in the list called "Generic Controller".